ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Finish a 1/4 mile Drag race in under 8 seconds using Clutch.`

 Remember, you can always shift higher as long as you use the clutch.
-And don't use you nitrous too soon.
+And don't use your nitrous too soon.

 ### [More Is Enough](https://retroachievements.org/achievement/553491)